tlvlp/iot-project-summary/README.md

 - ESP32 WROOM and WROVER micro controller modules
 - Various relay and sensor modules

+## Security
+- The services use Docker Secrets to store sensitive data.
+These secrets are loaded by a custom parser before each service launches
+- No sensitive data is passed directly through environment variables (that would be readable in the service info)
+- All exposed endpoints are protected with TLS
+- All docker networks are encrypted (the services communicate in plain http)

 ## Server side API
 The server side API is detailed at the [iot-api-gateway](https://github.com/tlvlp/iot-api-gateway) service